Negro league baseball: Golden age

 Foster then admitted John Connors' Atlantic City Bacharach Giants as an associate member to move further into Nat Strong's territory.
 Connors, wanting to return the favor of helping him against Strong, raided Ed Bolden's Hilldale Daisies team.
 Bolden saw little choice but to team up with Foster's nemesis, Nat Strong.
 Within days of calling a truce with Strong, Bolden made an about-face and signed up as an associate member of Foster's Negro National League.

 On December 16, 1922, Bolden once again shifted sides and, with Strong, formed the Eastern Colored League as an alternative to Foster's Negro National League, which started with six teams: Atlantic City Bacharach Giants, Baltimore Black Sox, Brooklyn Royal Giants, New York Cuban Stars, Hilldale, and New York Lincoln Giants.
 The National League was having trouble maintaining continuity among its franchises: three teams folded and had to be replaced after the 1921 season, two others after the 1922 season, and two more after the 1923 season.
 Foster replaced the defunct teams, sometimes promoting whole teams from the Negro Southern League into the NNL.
 Finally Foster and Bolden met and agreed to an annual World Series beginning in 1924.

+Although this was a strong beginning to the Negro Leagues, throughout the 1920s the leagues were very unorganized, having teams play uneven numbers of games.
+Teams would skip official games for non-league matchups which would be more lucrative for the team.
+Players would jump from franchise to franchise, looking for the highest pay, causing imbalance within the leagues.